-We respond to your questions regarding The Holy Spirit
+We respond to your questions about the Holy Spirit.

-In this episode we fielded questions on the Holy Spirit.
+In this episode we answered questions about the Holy Spirit.

 Francis Chan, "The Forgotten God"